Infanticide: Greece and Rome

-The historical Greeks considered the practice of adult and child sacrifice barbarous, however, the exposure of newborns was widely practiced in ancient Greece.
+The historical Greeks considered the practice of adult and child sacrifice barbarous, however, infant exposure was widely practiced in ancient Greece.
 It was advocated by Aristotle in the case of congenital deformity: "As to the exposure of children, let there be a law that no deformed child shall live."

 In Greece, the decision to expose a child was typically the father's, although in Sparta the decision was made by a group of elders.
 Exposure was the preferred method of disposal, as that act in itself was not considered to be murder; moreover, the exposed child technically had a chance of being rescued by the gods or any passersby.
 This very situation was a recurring motif in Greek mythology.

-To notify the neighbors of a birth of a child, a woolen strip was hung over the front door to indicate a female baby and an olive branch to indicate a boy had been born.
-Families did not always keep their new child.
-After a woman had a baby, she would show it to her husband.
-If the husband accepted it, it would live, but if he refused it, it would die.
-Babies would often be rejected if they were illegitimate, unhealthy or deformed, the wrong sex, or too great a burden on the family.
-These babies would not be directly killed, but put in a clay pot or jar and deserted outside the front door or on the roadway.
-In ancient Greek religion, this practice took the responsibility away from the parents because the child would die of natural causes, for example, hunger, asphyxiation or exposure to the elements.